naaih/nextjs-auth-and-credentials-mongodb/README.md

-### nextjs user authentication with nextAuth and storing user data in monogdb
+### nextjs user authentication with nextAuth and storing user data in mongodb